-The uniformed Services Employment and Reemployment Rights Act (USERRA) protects the rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
+The uniformed Services Employment and Reemployment Rights Act (USERRA) protects the rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System or members of the National Guard performing certain types of duty under state authority.
 USERRA also prohibits employers from discriminating against past and present members of the uniformed services, and applicants to the uniformed services.
 The GIC has more generous guidelines for benefit coverage that apply to persons subject to USERRA, as set forth below: